sorgerlab/indra/models/rasmachine/README.md

     ./run_machine.sh model_name

-This script sets the JAVA\_HOME, CLASSPATH and INDRA environmental variables and then calls
+This script sets the JAVA\_HOME, CLASSPATH and PYTHONPATH environmental variables and then calls

     python rasmachine.py --model model_name [--twitter twitter_cred]
                          [--gmail gmail_cred]

-Extending a model involves extracting PMIDs from emails (if Gmail credentials are given), and searches PubMed with each line of search\_terms.txt as a search term.
-It then uses INDRA's literature client to find the full text corresponding to each PMID or its abstract when the full text is not available.
+Extending a model involves extracting PMIDs from emails (if Gmail credentials are given), and searching using INDRA's PubMed client with each line of search\_terms.txt as a search term.
+INDRA's literature client is then used to find the full text corresponding to each PMID or its abstract when the full text is not available.
 The REACH parser is then used to read each new paper.
 INDRA uses the REACH output to construct Statements corresponding to mechanisms.